Wog: Use in British English

 "Wog", in its modern usage in the UK, is a derogatory and racially offensive slang word referring to a dark skinned person, including people from the Middle East, North Africa, the Indian subcontinent, and other parts of Asia such as the East Indies, but usually not those from the Mediterranean area or Southern Europe.
 Historically, the term also encompassed Southern Europeans and other such people with slightly darker skin tone than ethnically British people.
 A similar term, wop, has historically been used to refer to Italians in both Britain and the United States.

 The saying, "The wogs begin at Calais", which implies that everyone who is not British is a wog, appears to date from the First World War but was popularised by George Wigg, Labour MP for Dudley, in 1949 when in a parliamentary debate concerning the Burmese, Wigg shouted at the Conservative benches, "The Honourable Gentleman and his friends think they are all 'wogs'.
 Indeed, the Right Honourable Member for Woodford [i.e., Winston Churchill] thinks that the 'wogs' begin at Calais."

 As reported by English-Jewish journalist Linda Grant, the term has been used in England to refer to Jews and Israelis as well.

-In 1969, the term was used on official police paperwork by Leeds City Police officers to describe the Nigerian British & Somali mixed male Zeeshawn Ahmedman David Oluwale; two officers were later found guilty of his assault and are also believed to be responsible for his death.
+In 1969, the term was used on official police paperwork by Leeds City Police officers to describe the Nigerian British man David Oluwale; two officers were later found guilty of his assault and are also believed to be responsible for his death.
 This inspired the title of Kester Aspden's book on the case, Nationality: Wog, The Hounding of David Oluwale.

 In popular culture

 In Series 1 Episode 6 of Fawlty Towers, "The Germans", Major Gowen specifies "wog" as meaning any person from India when speaking to Basil Fawlty about the India vs England cricket game at The Oval.

+It is used by several characters in the classic epic film, Lawrence of Arabia, to refer to ‘Arabs’ from various groups uniting to fight the Turks during World War I.